vladak/weather/README.md

 ![Weather dashboard](/img/grafana-weather.jpg)

+In the graphs one can see the CO2 metric above the threshold.
+This generated an alert.

 ### Alert handler

 The goal is to play a sound when Grafana produces an alert that matches certain criteria,